As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 2 – Dark Colored Glass Roll-On Bottles

-Perfumes with essential oils are another hugely popular and easy-to-make item with essential oils.
+Perfumes with essential oils are a hugely popular and easy-to-make item with essential oils.
 If you plan on including this as one of your essential oil party ideas – and you should – you will need dark-colored glass roll-on bottles.
-These Glass Roll-On Bottles by Vivaplex are the most highly rated on Amazon.
-You can get them in cobalt or amber color.

 3 – Dark-Colored Glass Spray Bottles with Mist and Stream Settings